Van Cliburn: Success

 Upon returning to the United States, Cliburn appeared in a Carnegie Hall concert with the Symphony of the Air, conducted by Kirill Kondrashin, who had led the Moscow Philharmonic in the prize-winning performances in Moscow.
 The performance of the Rachmaninoff 3rd Piano Concerto at this concert was subsequently released by RCA Victor on LP.
 Cliburn was also invited by Steve Allen to play a solo during Allen's prime time NBC television series on May 25, 1958.
 He later went to the White House to meet with President Eisenhower to discuss relations with the USSR.

 RCA Victor signed him to an exclusive contract, and his subsequent recording, Tchaikovsky Piano Concerto No. 1 was at the No. 1 position on the Billboard Top 200 albums for much of August and September 1958.
-And the album won the 1958 Grammy Award for Best Classical Performance.
+The album also won the 1958 Grammy Award for Best Classical Performance.
 It was certified a gold record in 1961, and it became the first classical album to go platinum, achieving that certification in 1989.
 It was the best-selling classical album in the world for more than a decade.
 It eventually went triple-platinum.
 In 2004, this recording was re-mastered from the original studio analogue tapes, and released on a Super Audio CD.

 Other standard repertoire Cliburn recorded include the Brahms Piano Concerto No. 2, Schumann Piano Concerto in A minor, Grieg Piano Concerto in A minor, Rachmaninoff Piano Concerto No. 2, Beethoven Piano Concerto No. 4 and No. 5 "Emperor", and the Prokofiev Piano Concerto No. 3.